Skip to Main Content

 Communications

 • Include Pronouns in Signatures: This shows that leadership acknowledges preferred pronouns and is committed to creating safety for gender non-conforming and transgender community members.
-Learn more by watching this video: Why Pronouns Matter.
+Learn more by watching this video: Why Pronouns Matter opens a new window.

 • Minimize Interruptions: Make a commitment to active listening & understanding.
 Speak up for those who have been interrupted, including an interruption indicator if needed.
 An interruption indicator is a word or sound that calls out and stops interruptions.
 Know when to stop speaking and start listening.